qanhnn12/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution/C. Ingredient Optimisation.md

 * Create a CTE to record the number of times each ingredient was used
   * if extra ingredient, add 2
   * if excluded ingredient, add 0
-  * no extras, no exclusion, add 1, add 1
+  * no extras, no exclusions, add 1, add 1
 ```TSQL
 WITH frequentIngredients AS (
   SELECT